marctablard/emp.showcase.centercon/docs/dependency-injection.md

 ### SSR Container Usage

 The SSR container is used in server components that render pages.
-It's accessed through the global `EMP.platform.ssr` object.
+It's accessed through direct imports from `@/platform/ssr`.
 This is ideal for Next.js Server Components that need to fetch data during rendering.

 **Example from `src/lib/ssr/products.ts`:**